nmstoker/lockebot/README.md

 #### Let's Chat
 Let's Chat has a variety of ways that it can be set up - for advice on that, please refer to the instructions in their repo's wiki [here](https://github.com/sdelements/lets-chat/wiki).
 For development, I found docker very quick to get going with.
 (NB: although LockeBot will work on a Raspberry Pi, no efforts have been made (yet!) to see if Let's Chat is viable on the Pi so I have no advice on that front)

 Look at [config_roybot.ini](/config/config_roybot.ini) in the Let's Chat section and update them as necessary to point to your particular Let's Chat instance.
 The primary one to focus on is **base_url** and this should correspond to a room that you have set up in the Let's Chat.
-The bot will respond to all questions posted by user in that room (there is no concept of the bot being directly addressed, eg @roybot Who was...).
+The bot will respond to all questions posted by users in the user_filter list who post in that room (there is no concept of the bot being directly addressed, eg @roybot Who was...).

-Start the bot script with `--channel letschat`
+Start the roybot.py script with `--channel letschat`

-####Facebook Messenger####
+#### Facebook Messenger
 This is more involved to set up than the other methods, as you need an externally accessible webhook where the bot can be reached.

 The [Quick Start](https://developers.facebook.com/docs/messenger-platform) documentation for the Messenger Platform is the best place to start, but in summary you will need to set up an App and a Page for the bot (it can be private).
 There are a variety of ways you can handle the webhook depending on the resources available to you, but a simple method is to use [Ngrok](ngrok.com) to tunnel your localhost so that Facebook can access it.